-Mentoring: HEI requires candidates to submit a mentoring plan by specifying one or more senior investigators who will be available for consultation during the project.
-Having a mentor or mentors is likely to be beneficial to the candidate and would be part of the supportive research environment that is required for this Award.
-The plan should describe in detail how and how often the mentor would advice the candidate throughout the study.
+HEI requires candidates to submit a mentoring plan that identifies one or more senior investigators who will act as a mentor and be available for consultation during the project; it is expected that at least one of the mentors will be at the same institution as the applicant.
+The mentoring plan should describe in detail how and how often the mentor(s) will advise the candidate throughout the study.
 In addition, mentors are asked to provide a letter indicating their commitment to helping the candidate and their availability for regular consultation, as well as their research qualifications in the area of the proposed research and their experience in fostering the development of independent investigators.
+During the period of the Award, the mentor(s) will also be requested to provide periodic evidence - for example, in the form of a letter describing meeting dates, reviews of research plans, comments on manuscripts, etc. - that the mentoring plan is being followed.
 Because the Rosenblith Award is meant specifically to support the candidate's career, senior consultants can be included for percentage time but not for cost (e.g., 5% effort at \$0 cost).
-Please contact HEI with questions about how to include mentors or consultants on the budget pages.
+Please contact HEI with questions about how to include mentors or senior consultants on the budget pages.